Government of the 33rd Dáil

-There have been two Governments of the 33rd Dáil, both coalition governments of Fianna Fáil, Fine Gael and the Green Party.
+There were three governments of the 33rd Dáil, being coalition governments of Fianna Fáil, Fine Gael and the Green Party.
 This followed the 2020 general election to Dáil Éireann held on 8 February, and negotiations on a programme for government that lasted till June.
 The parties agreed on a rotation, with the two major party leaders alternating as Taoiseach.
-It is the first time that Fianna Fáil and Fine Gael have participated in the same government, which Leo Varadkar described as the end of what has often been referred to as Civil War politics.
+The makeup of the parties resulted in a centre-right coalition.
+It was the first time that Fianna Fáil and Fine Gael have participated in the same government, which Leo Varadkar described as the end of what has often been referred to as Civil War politics.